Part One: Alan’s Challenge

 On a blustery cold day in late November, Alan Graves’ camp stove runs to generate heat in his tent.
 (Valley News - James M. Patterson) Purchase photo reprints »

-Alan Graves argues with John Kinton over Kinton’s unwillingness to do camp chores up to Alan’s standards.
-In September, Alan invited Kinton, who also is homeless and had recently lost his Social Security benefits, to stay in his camp until Kinton could get back on his feet.
+Alan Graves argues with John Kinton over Kinton’s unwillingness to do camp chores up to Alan’s standards in Claremont, N.H.
+On Sept.
+20, 2013, Alan invited Kinton, who also is homeless and had recently lost his Social Security benefits, to stay in his camp until Kinton could get back on his feet.
 But after two weeks of listening to Kinton’s stream-of-consciousness talking, Alan lost patience and arguments became frequent.
 He asked Kinton to move out.
 (Valley News - James M. Patterson) Purchase photo reprints »

 Alan Graves charges his phone outside a Claremont gas station in early November.
 The phone is one of his essential possessions and consumes a large part of his unemployment income to keep it charged with minutes.
 (Valley News - James M. Patterson) Purchase photo reprints »